A mission statement declares your restaurant’s reason for existing.

 Panda Express Mission Statement

-To deliver exceptional Asian dining experiences by building an organization where people are inspired to better their lives.
+To deliver exceptional Asian dining experiences by building an organisation where people are inspired to better their lives.

 Applebee’s Mission Statement